Khh-vu/wifi-password-manager/README.md

 ## Disclaimer

+- This app is designed for AOSP-based ROMs.
+Custom ROMs or operating systems with heavily modified Android frameworks may not be fully supported or compatible.
-Use at your own risk.
+- Use at your own risk.
 I'm not responsible for any misuse or damage caused by this application.